Dennis Hauger: 2022

-Hauger had a successful weekend at Zandvoort, where he qualified seventh and finished third and fourth in the Sprint and Feature Races respectively.
-He had a poor qualifying in Monza, but had the pace to make up 10 places to finish ninth, as well as earn a fastest lap in the Sprint Race.
-In the Feature Race, he made up 15 places to finish fourth in an incident-packed race.
+Hauger qualified seventh in Zandvoort; he passed Vips on the opening lap of the sprint and held third position for the remainder of the race, scoring his first podium since Baku.
+He finished fourth in the feature race.
+He had a poor qualifying in Monza, but had the pace to make up ten places to finish ninth in the sprint race.
+In the feature race, he made up fifteen places to finish fourth in an incident-packed race, despite having to serve a drive-through penalty at the start.
 He also had to serve a drive-through penalty in the early part of the race for his team's failure to fit his wheels at the three minute signal before the start.
 In the final race weekend of the season in Abu Dhabi, he put on a strong showing by qualifying seventh on the grid.
-He finished fourth in the Sprint and Feature Races respectively, and ended the 2022 season in 10th place overall.
+Qualifying seventh for season finale in Abu Dhabi, Hauger finished fourth in the sprint race with a last lap pass on Amaury Cordeel, and replicated this result in the feature race.

+Hauger placed tenth in the overall standings with 115 points, scoring one win and four podiums.